 Because so many hostel-dwellers are traveling alone, everyone kind of ends up hanging out together.
 It’s great.
 Not only do you learn about different cultures, but you also end up having friends to spend your trip with, so you don’t end up playing tourist all by your lonesome.
 Plus, if you keep those connections via Facebook (I always do!), you have couches to crash on in the future if you ever need them.

 But, hostels can sometimes be a little scary if you’re not totally prepared.
 If you’re a first-time hostel stayer, I’d definitely suggest booking a smaller one-gender room, like a four-bed female room.
 My first ever hostel stay was a mixed-gender 12-bed room in Washington D.C., and I was kind of terrified!
 I shared a room with two of my friends and nine incredibly drunk German men, and got about two hours of sleep.
-I definitely was not prepared for the experience.
+It makes a great story now, sure, but at the time, I definitely was not prepared for the experience.

 But, after staying in a slew of hostels across two continents, I think I’ve become a bit better at knowing what to expect, how to prepare and what to pack.